7.06.2014

 just by quickly uniting items from all over the store by color and theme -

-I could have accomplished it in less than 30 minutes per store.
+I could accomplish it in less than 30 minutes per store.

 You don't have to invest tons of money, effort, or time